 Is your dog lately being guilty of weeing indoors?
 Tired of seeing that guilty, sad look your dog shows every time you catch him peeing in the house?
 The scenario must be frustrating, but does scolding your dog for this help?
 In most cases, no. So, how can you stop your dog weeing indoors?

 Well, to stop your dog weeing indoors, first of all, you’ll have to be patient.
 You can expect a miracle in a few hours or days.
-Whenever your dog does this, clean the mess he makes immediately to get rid of the smell.
+Whenever your dog does this, clean the mess he makes immediately to get rid of that dog urine smell.
 Moreover, try to find out the reason behind this behavior and ask a professional how to cope with that.
 Continue the training process until your dog learns that weeing indoors isn’t a good thing.

 Learning how to stop weeing indoors is the second step.
 The first one is to know the reasons why your dog is peeing inside the house.
 In this post, we have covered all the possible reasons for this behaviour of your dog.
 Plus, a detailed guide on how to get rid of this thing.